deresegetachew/MongoDBCourse/readme.md

    3. [Update Documents](/course/crud/update.md)
    4. [Delete Documents](/course/crud/delete.md)

-5. Data Modeling

-6. Indexing

-7. Security

-8. Monitoring

-9. Exercises

-10. Shopping Cart with Product Reservation
-11. Shopping Cart with no product Reservation
-12. Theater Reservation
-13. Blog Comments as Slices
+5. Mongoose and building Our BackEnd for our[MEAN Stack Course]()
+   1. Features of a POS System we will build
+   2. Introduction to Mongoose
+   3. Building our Schemas and Models
+   4. Building our Backend API

-# Things we didn't cover in detail or at all here :
+## Things not covered in detail or at all here :

+1. Evaluation Query Operators
+2. GeoSpatial Query Operators
+3. BitWise Query Operators
+4. Views
-1. Transactions
+5. Transactions
-2. Sharding
+6. Sharding
-3. Aggregations
+7. Aggregations
-4. Collation
+8. Collation
+9. Indexing
+10. Security
+11. Monitoring

 ## Resources